davidzk3/prediction-market-ops-playbook/runbooks/dispute-handling.md

-Disputes are a **core integrity mechanism** in prediction markets and must be managed neutrally, transparently, and according to predefined rules — never ad hoc.
+Disputes are a **core integrity mechanism** in prediction markets and must be managed neutrally, transparently, and according to predefined rules, never ad hoc.